den-materials/sass-intro-1/responsive.md

 }
 ```

-### Relative units of measurement
+### Relative units of measurement (10 min / 35)

-So far, we've been working with pixels (absolute unit of measurement) and
+So far, we've been working mostly with pixels (absolute unit of measurement) and
 percentages (relative unit of measurements)

 - em and rem